jkomoros/adjacency-map/README.md

 Many values rely on there being edges to do their calculation (calculateWhen of 'edges').
 Some values rely only on other properties in values, or are just constants.
 If calculateWhen is 'always', then this value will be calcluated on a node even if there are no edges (explicit or implied) to this node.

 If calculateWhen is 'always':
-- the value must not include any `{constant: 'foo'}` or `{ref: 'foo'}` ValueDefinitions nested.
+- the value must not include any `{constant: 'foo'}` or `{parent: 'foo'}` ValueDefinitions nested.
 - `implies` must be unset or set to ''.
 - `excludeFromDefaultImplication` is automatically set to true.

 ### extendTags? : boolean

-If true, then the source node's base tag set will include any tags on the ref node.
+If true, then the source node's base tag set will include any tags on the parent node.
 This allows tags to 'flow' through a graph additively.

 ### display? : EdgeDisplay